Genez-io/genezio-landing-page/new-landing/src/posts/genezio-vs-semrush.md

 ### 7. Security, scalability, and pricing

 Genezio is SOC 2 Type II certified, supporting enterprise-grade security with features for managing multiple brands globally.
-Its tiered pricing from €299/month offers SMBs access to advanced features without hidden add-ons.

-The Growth plan includes 5 users.
-In contrast, Semrush plans provide access for one user by default and charge $45 per additional user, which increases total cost as teams expand.
+Its pricing is shaped by the engines, markets, and volume you actually need.

 Semrush’s pricing is multi-layered, starting around $199/month but requiring multiple expensive add-ons for full AI marketing capability, making budgeting complex especially for SMBs.